adam-talbot/used-cars-regression/README.md

 #### Project Context
 - The full used car dataset I'm using came from Kaggle at this [link](https://www.kaggle.com/ananaymital/us-used-cars-dataset?select=used_cars_data.csv)
+- This full dataset was obtained by Kaggle user AnanayMital by running a crawler on Cargurus inventory in September 2020

 #### Data Dictionary